jpisklak/IL-study-2024-r-code/README.md

 ## Overview

-This repository contains data files and R code associated with the study titled *Temporal Context Effects on Suboptimal Choice* by McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024).
+This repository contains the data file and R code associated with the study titled *Temporal Context Effects on Suboptimal Choice* by McDevitt, M. A., Pisklak, J. M., Dunn, R. M., & Spetch, M. L. (2024).

 ## Contents

 The directory, file, and variable names within this repository are designed to be self-explanatory.

-- `exp-data.csv`: This file contains all raw data merged into one file and was used for the analysis and graphs in the study.

 ## Citation